ETS2LA/documentation/docs/04-Modules/SDKController.md

 | menustereo | \-  |     |

 :::warning
 Both ETS2 and ATS are constantly changing and some of these controls might not work anymore.
-If this happens then send **Tumppi066** a message on discord and we’ll look into it!
+If this happens then send **Tumppi066** a message on discord and we'll look into it!
 :::